benchuk/SmartHomeDIY/README.md

 ### Flashing remote station from VSCODE script (task) TBD ###

+* My youtube [video](https://youtu.be/8xJqVeZkEw8) to get more info.
+* Also read  [here](https://www.2bitornot2bit.com/blog/arduino-bootloader-with-ota-over-the-air-support-over-nrf24l01) to get a better understanding

 ### How do I get set up? ###

 * -------- TBD ---------